-Production of the medications used to treat attention deficit hyperactivity disorder (ADHD) has skyrocketed since 1990.
-The Centers for Disease Control and Prevention says that ADHD diagnoses in children increased by about 42 percent between 2003 and 2011.
+Production of the medications used to treat attention deficit hyperactivity disorder (ADHD) has skyrocketed in recent decades.
+The Centers for Disease Control and Prevention (CDC) say that ADHD diagnoses in children increased by about 41 percent between 2003 and 2011.
 It was estimated that 11 percent of children between the ages of 4 and 17 years old had been diagnosed with ADHD, as of 2011.
 That is 6.4 million children in total.

 If you’re not comfortable with treating this disorder with drugs, there are other, more natural options.